JeremiManaluYT/unshell/README.md

     unshell -f install.sh menu.sh
     unshell -v -f /system/bin/gaming_script.sh
     unshell -d 6.018 -f ./VTK
-    unshell -r dir
+    unshell -r scripts
 ```

 ## WARNING
-Using Unshell to deobfuscate SHC, SSC, or Ri-crypt scripts **may be dangerous** as these require executing the script to retrieve the original content.
-If the script contains malicious code, it could harm your system. **Do not run Unshell with ROOT privileges unless you fully trust the script!**
+Using Unshell to deobfuscate SHC, SSC, or Ri-crypt scripts **may be dangerous** as these require executing the script to retrieve the original content. **IF** the script contains malicious code, **it could harm your system**. **Do not run Unshell with ROOT privileges unless you fully trust the script!**

 ## Special Credits
 - [Rem01Gaming](https://github.com/Rem01Gaming/unshell) for the original repository.